Medtronic Plc's (MDT) Stock: A Long-Term Performance Analysis - News Heater

-The stock of Medtronic Plc (MDT) has seen a -0.91% decrease in the past week, with a 4.22% gain in the past month, and a 4.24% flourish in the past quarter.
-The volatility ratio for the week is 1.40%, and the volatility levels for the past 30 days are at 1.38% for MDT.
-The simple moving average for the last 20 days is 2.26% for MDT stock, with a simple moving average of 0.69% for the last 200 days.
+The stock of Medtronic Plc (MDT) has gone up by 0.47% for the week, with a 3.38% rise in the past month and a 8.04% rise in the past quarter.
+The volatility ratio for the week is 1.16%, and the volatility levels for the past 30 days are 1.36% for MDT.
+The simple moving average for the last 20 days is 1.68% for MDT’s stock, with a simple moving average of 1.03% for the last 200 days.

 Is It Worth Investing in Medtronic Plc (NYSE: MDT) Right Now?